SPNT

 See what your current stack misses.

 Book a live walkthrough.
-We will show how one finding exposes gaps in validation, remediation, and evidence that most teams never see.
+We will show how one finding exposes gaps in validation, remediation, evidence, and adversarial context that most teams never see.

 30-minute technical walkthroughNo slides, real systemWe use your use case or ours